ImperialCollegeLondon/safedata/build_notes.md

 git commit -m "Update version number" DESCRIPTION
 ```

-At the moment, the `release` branch is only local and it needs to be pushed to Github to be picked up by Travis CI.
+At the moment, the `release` branch is only local.
+The release branch and code needs to be pushed to Github to be picked up by Travis CI.
 There is a specific `git flow` command to do this:

 ```
  git flow release publish 1.0.6
 ```

+This sends the release branch up to be checked.
+In addition, there is now a release branch on origin so any other last minutes fixes and commits can be pushed in order to check those.

 ### Checking on different platforms.